twineworks/tweakflow/site/content/reference.md

   source: `$`: f(42, "test", "too much")
 ```

 Passing less than the declared number of positional arguments results in the missing arguments being supplied through default values of the missing parameters.
-All parameters of a function have the default value `nil` unless explicitly specified in the function definition.
+All parameters of a function have the default value `nil` unless specified otherwise in the function definition.

 ```tweakflow
 > f(12)